top of page

 Confronting Homosexuality in a Culture of Identity (Part 3)

 As we enter into the final section of critiquing the objections to the orthodox view of homosexual activity as a sin, it is important to note, again, why I am spending such a significant amount of time on these particular points.
-The rallying cry for the liberal theologian has been grace, mercy and love, but as I established in part one ( HERE ), I believe that true grace, mercy and love must be based on the Truth established in God’s word.
-In order to have proper compassion
+The rallying cry for the liberal theologian has been grace, mercy, and love, but as I established in part one ( HERE ), I believe that true grace, mercy, and love must be based on the Truth established in God’s word.
+To have proper compassion, we ca

 Aug 27, 20219 min read